lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the value of N (size of the FCN field),
 - the value of MAX_WIND_FCN
-- the size and algorithm for the MIC field in the SCHC F/R messages, if different from the default,
+- the size and algorithm for the MIC field,
-- the presence or absence of the DTag field in the SCHC F/R messages, as well as its size if it is present,
+- the size of the DTag field,
 - the value of MAX_ACK_REQUESTS,
 - the expiration time of the Retransmission Timer
 - the expiration time of the Inactivity Timer

-The sender, for each active pair of Rule ID and optional DTag values, MUST maintain
+For each active pair of Rule ID and DTag values, the sender MUST maintain

 - one Attempts counter
 - one Retransmission Timer

-The receiver, for each pair of Rule ID and optional DTag values, MUST maintain
+For each active pair of Rule ID and DTag values, the receiver MUST maintain an Inactivity Timer.

-- one Inactivity Timer

-#### Sender behaviour
+#### Sender behavior

 At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
-For brevity, the rest of {{ACK-Always-subsection}} only refers to SCHC F/R messages bearing the Rule ID and optional DTag values hereby selected.
+For brevity, the rest of {{ACK-Always-subsection}} only refers to SCHC F/R messages bearing the Rule ID and DTag values hereby selected.

 Each SCHC Fragment MUST contain exactly one tile in its Payload.
-All tiles with the number 0 in their window, as well as the last tile, MUST be at least the size of an L2 Word.
+All tiles with the index 0, as well as the last tile, MUST be at least the size of an L2 Word.

 In all SCHC Fragment messages, the W field MUST be filled with the least significant bit of the window number that the sender is currently processing.

-If a SCHC Fragment carries a tile that is not the last one of the SCHC Packet,
+For a SCHC Fragment that carries a tile other than the last one of the SCHC Packet,

-- it MUST be of the Regular type specified in {{NotLastFrag}}
+- the Fragment MUST be of the Regular type specified in {{NotLastFrag}}
 - the FCN field MUST contain the tile number
 - each tile MUST be of a size
   that complements the SCHC Fragment Header so